How to Rename PDF Files Based on Content

-For example, organizations often receive invoices as PDF files.
+For example, organizations often receive invoices or proforma invoices as PDF files.
 Vendors follow different file naming conventions and invoicing formats.
 So vendor A might share a PDF invoice named “Vendor A” and vendor B might title their invoice “July2021 Vendor B”.

 A standardized file naming protocol would make life so much easier - e.g. “Date_VendorName_Amount”.
 Organizing or identifying invoices renamed in this format would be so much more convenient and practical.

 But it’s quite unrealistic to expect vendors or external parties to adhere to specific conventions such as “naming PDF files based on content” for each document they share.
 For all practical concerns, they might have their own rules, or worse none at all.
 Businesses often end up having to manually rename PDF files; an extremely time-consuming, error-prone & inefficient process.